 Elizabeth Thompson, Colonial Citizens: Republican Rights, Paternal Privilege, and Gender in French Syria and Lebanon.
 New York: Cambridge University Press, 2000.

 Colonial Citizens demonstrates the production of gendered citizenship in Lebanon and Syria under French mandate in important and instructive ways.
-Colonial Citizens also includes a searing and unforgettable account of the WWI era famine that afflicted bilad al-sham, and the effects that the famine had on the Lebanese nation state project.
-Thompson shows us that both subjects need to be studied further.
+Colonial Citizens also includes a searing and unforgettable account of the WWI-era famine that afflicted bilad al-sham, and the effects that the famine had on the Lebanese nation state project.
+Elizabeth Thompson shows us that both subjects need to be studied further.

 Fawwaz Traboulsi, A History of Modern Lebanon.
 London: Pluto Press, 2007.

-In A History of Modern Lebanon Traboulsi writes what has eluded us for a long time, a history of modern lebanon that includes the civil war and post civil war periods.
-In addition, Traboulsi's focus on economic history and political economy provides important insights to many of the historical events that are read, perhaps too quickly, as “sectarian.”
+In A History of Modern Lebanon, Fawwaz Traboulsi writes what has eluded us for a long time, a history of modern lebanon that includes the civil war and post-civil war periods.
+In addition, Traboulsi`s focus on economic history and political economy provides important insights to many of the historical events that are read, perhaps too quickly, as “sectarian.”

 Max Weiss, In the Shadow of Sectarianism: Law, Shi`ism, and the Making of Modern Lebanon.
 Cambridge: Harvard University Press, 2010.